TedCha/spark-cluster-computer/README.md

 10.1.2.123 pi03
 ```

 While editing the hosts file, make sure to delete the localhost 127.0.0.1 line from the file.

 The template for adding additional nodes to the hosts file is:

 ```
 {IP Address} {hostname}
 ```

+Note, the hostname file will be different for each node, but the hosts file should be exactly the same.

 Now reboot the Pi and move on to the next Pi until all are configured.
-Note, the hostname file will be different for each node, but the hosts file should be exactly the same.

 ### 3. Public Key SSH Authentication Configuration

+**Perform these steps on the master Pi until only until directed to do otherwise.**

 First, edit the ssh config file on the Pi using the following command: